DrChainsaw/NaiveGAflux.jl/README.md

 Pkg.add("https://github.com/DrChainsaw/NaiveGAflux.jl")
 ```

-Package is in development.
-Not ready for use!
+The basic idea is to create not just one model, but a population of several candidate models with different hyperparameters.
+The whole population is then evolved while the models are being trained.

+More concretely, this means train each model for a number of iterations, evaluate the fitness of each model, select the ones with highest fitness, apply random mutations (e.g. add/remove neurons/layers) to some of them and repeat until a model with the desired fitness has been produced.

+By controlling the number of training iterations to do before evolving the population, it is possible tune the compromise between fully training each model at the cost of longer time to evolve versus the risk of discarding a model just because it trains slower than the other members.

+There currently is no `fit(data)` type of method implemented.
+This design choice was made to not give the false impression that there exists one well researched and near optimal way to use this package.
+As such, this package in its current state is probably better suited for people who want to mess around with genetic algorithms than it is for people who want to offload the effort of finding a good enough model to the computer.

+This package has the following main components:
+1. Search spaces
+2. Candidate utilities
+3. Fitness functions
+4. Evolution strategies
+5. Mutation operations

+Each component is described more in detail below.

 ### Search Spaces

 The search space is a set of possible architectures which the search policy may use to create initial candidates or to extend existing candidates.
-Search spaces are constructed from simple components which gives a lot of flexibility.
+Search spaces are constructed from simple components which can be combined in multiple ways, giving a lot of flexibility.

 Lets start with the most simple search space, a `ParSpace`: